TugboatQA/docs/content/starter-configs/tutorials/drupal-10.md

         - scp user@example.com:database.sql.gz /tmp/database.sql.gz
         - zcat /tmp/database.sql.gz | mysql tugboat
         - rm /tmp/database.sql.gz

+      # Run any commands needed to prepare the site.
+This is generally not needed
+      # for database services.
+      build: []

+  # Define the webserver service.
+  webserver:
+    # This uses PHP 8.1.x with Apache: update to match your version of PHP.
+    image: tugboatqa/php:8.1-apache

+    # Set this as the default service.
+This does a few things
+    #   1. Clones the git repository into the service container
+    #   2. Exposes port 80 to the Tugboat HTTP proxy
+    #   3. Routes requests to the preview URL to this service
+    default: true

+    # Wait until the mysql service is done building.
+    depends: database

+    # A set of commands to run while building this service
+    commands:
+      # The INIT command configures the webserver.
+      init:
+        # Install opcache and mod-rewrite.
+        - docker-php-ext-install opcache
+        - a2enmod headers rewrite

+        # Link the document root to the expected path.
+This example links /web
+        # to the docroot.
+        - ln -snf "${TUGBOAT_ROOT}/web" "${DOCROOT}"

+        # Create any required directories that don't exist.
+        # - mkdir -p "${TUGBOAT_ROOT}/files-private"

+      # Commands that import files, databases,  or other assets.
+When an
+      # existing preview is refreshed, the build workflow starts here,
+      # skipping the init step, because the results of that step will
+      # already be present.
+      update:
+        # Install/update packages managed by composer, including drush and Stage File Proxy.
+        - composer install --optimize-autoloader
+        - composer require --dev drupal/stage_file_proxy

+        # Set the tugboat-specific Drupal settings.
+        - cp "${TUGBOAT_ROOT}/.tugboat/settings.local.php" "${DOCROOT}/sites/default/settings.local.php"

+        # A common practice in many Drupal projects is to store the config and
+        # private files outside the Drupal root.
+If that's the case for your
+        # project, you can either specify the absolute paths to those
+        # directories in your settings.local.php, or you can symlink them in
+        # here.
+Here is an example of the latter option:
+        - ln -snf "${TUGBOAT_ROOT}/files-private" "${DOCROOT}/../files-private"

+        # Map your custom modules and themes into the Drupal structure.
+        #- ln -snf "${TUGBOAT_ROOT}/custom/themes" "${DOCROOT}/themes/custom"
+        #- ln -snf "${TUGBOAT_ROOT}/custom/modules" "${DOCROOT}/modules/custom"

+        # Make sure our files and translations folders exists and are writable.
+        - mkdir -p "${DOCROOT}/sites/default/files/translations"
+        - chgrp -R www-data "${DOCROOT}/sites/default/files"
+        - find "${DOCROOT}/sites/default/files" -type d -exec chmod 2775 {} \;
+        - find "${DOCROOT}/sites/default/files" -type f -exec chmod 0664 {} \;

+        # Optional: Copy Drupal's public files directory from an external server.
+The
+        # public SSH key found in the Tugboat Repository configuration must be
+        # copied to the external server in order to use rsync over SSH.
+More commonly
+        # we use Stage File Proxy, which we enable in the `build` step below.
+        - rsync -av --delete user@example.com:/path/to/files/ "${DOCROOT}/sites/default/files/"

+      # Commands that build the site.
+This is where you would add things
+      # like feature reverts or any other drush commands required to
+      # set up or configure the site.
+When a preview is built from a
+      # base preview, the build workflow starts here, skipping the init
+      # and update steps, because the results of those are inherited
+      # from the base preview.
+      build:
+        # Install new configuration and database updates.
+        - vendor/bin/drush cache:rebuild
+        - vendor/bin/drush config:import -y
+        - vendor/bin/drush updatedb -y

+        # If you are downloading your files from a remove server, you won't need
+        # to enable Stage File Proxy.
+        - vendor/bin/drush pm:enable --yes stage_file_proxy
+        - vendor/bin/drush config:set --yes stage_file_proxy.settings origin "http://www.example.com"

+        # One last cache rebuild.
+        - vendor/bin/drush cache:rebuild
 ```

 Want to know more about something mentioned in the comments of this config file?
 Check out these topics: